MariannBea/MariannBea.github.io/_posts/2021-09-09-movie-studio-profits-final-analysis.md

   - standard
 ---

-With more data, we could likely narrow down
+With more data, we could likely make better predictions and deterimine which features affect profits with more accuracy.
+However, for now, let's look at what we have learned with the data we have.

 1. Is there a correlation between genre and profits?